Kinau Lanais

 No analysis available

-I searched for leasehold language such as lease expires, ground lease, leasehold, renewal, or an expiration year, but found none.
-The remarks do note the property is Fee Simple, which also suggests there is no lease expiry to extract.
+I searched for leasehold language such as lease expires, ground lease, leasehold, or an expiration year and found none.
+The listings instead describe the property as fee simple, so there is no lease expiry year to extract.

-The listings directly confirm VA financing eligibility.
-Multiple remarks reinforce this with explicit VA language, including an assumable VA loan and a statement that the building is VA approved.
+Public remarks directly confirm VA financing eligibility.
+Multiple listings reinforce this with explicit VA language, including an assumable VA loan.

 Only 1 of 20 current MLS listings includes the FIRSPR amenity flag, and none of the public remarks (0/20) mention 'fire sprinkler', 'sprinkler system', or 'fire suppression'.
 Given the lack of any textual confirmation across multiple agent remarks and the very low prevalence of the checkbox, it is most likely the building does not have a fire sprinkler system; the single checked listing appears to be an agent data entry error.

-I looked for explicit fire/life safety evaluation or fire inspection language across the remarks and found none.
-References to a secured, well-managed building do not confirm a passed fire/life safety evaluation.
+I looked for explicit references to a passed fire/life safety evaluation, fire inspection approval, FLSE, or similar compliance language across the remarks and found none.
+The descriptions emphasize security, management, and amenities, but do not mention any fire/life safety certification.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.